Baalberge group: History and scholarship

 A more complex society developed after 3350 BC in the TRB-MES IV phase, with distinct decorative styles (Salzmünd group and Walternienburg-Bernburg Culture).

 The Baalberge culture was first identified as a distinct group on the grounds of pottery types by Nils Niklasson and Paul Kupka.
 Before this it had been included in the Bernburg type.
 Kupka grouped the finds belonging to the Baalberge culture together under the name "Central German Stilthouse Pottery" (mitteldeutsche Pfahlbaukeramik).
 Paul Grimm followed this with the first division of the material into Early, High, Late and Pre-Unetice periods in 1937.
 Paul Kupka and C.J.
 Becker put the Baalberg group in parallel with the northern Funnelbeaker culture.
 Joachim Preuß divided the Baalberg culture into an older and later phase using burial practices and pottery typologies.
 Scientific data indicates however that the divisions do not indicate chronological differences.
 According to Johannes Müller they instead show different social groups.

 Marija Gimbutas and her followers argue that the Baalberg culture was an intrusive hybrid culture deriving ultimately from the Eurasian steppe, part of the Kurgan hypothesis.
 In that case it would have been an Indo-European-speaking culture.
-Some aspects of Baalberge burials might support this theory, such as the presence of pottery allegedly influenced by the Baden culture (an Indo-Europeanised culture according to Gimbutas) and the Bodrogkersztúr culture and the posture of the corpses, laid on their right hand side with their legs pulled up - a posture typical of the "Yamna culture."
+Some aspects of Baalberge burials might support this theory, such as the presence of pottery allegedly influenced by the Baden culture (an Indo-Europeanised culture according to Gimbutas) and the Bodrogkeresztúr culture and the posture of the corpses, laid on their right hand side with their legs pulled up - a posture typical of the "Yamna culture."
 But other aspects of the burials are very different from burials in the east, such as the placement of the hands over the mouth in an eating gesture (which is unknown in authentic kurgan sites) and the much less marked use of red ochre.
 In particular, there are no signs of the steppe kurgans that characterise the Kurgan culture.
 Finally, comparative anatomy suggests the deceased came from a locally derived population, not from the east.
 Mallory therefore considers the Baalberge group a local development.